martinnajjar12/currencies-catalogue/README.md

   npm start
 ```

 **Note:** Please be noted that API may not work on your local computer because you don't have the API KEY.
+You need to get your key from [nomics.com](https://nomics.com)

 ### Run tests